Presidency of Dmitry Medvedev: Election reform

 In 2009, Medvedev proposed an amendment to the election law which would decrease the State Duma election threshold from 7% to 5%.
 The amendment was signed into law in Spring 2009.
 Parties receiving more than 5% but less than 6% of the votes will now be guaranteed one seat, while parties receiving more than 6% but less than 7% will get two seats.
 These seats will be allocated before the seats for parties with over 7% support.

-The Russian election law stipulates that parties with representatives in the State Duma (currently United Russia, Communist Party of the Russian Federation, Liberal Democratic Party of Russia and A Just Russia) are free to put forward a list of candidates for the Duma elections, while parties with no current representation need first to collect signatures.
+The Russian election law stipulates that parties with representatives in the State Duma (at the time United Russia, Communist Party of the Russian Federation, Liberal Democratic Party of Russia and A Just Russia) are free to put forward a list of candidates for the Duma elections, while parties with no current representation need first to collect signatures.
 Under the 2009 amendments initiated by Medvedev, the number of signatures required was lowered from 200,000 to 150,000 for the 2011 Duma elections.
 In subsequent elections, only 120,000 signatures will be required.